NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 FMGE and NExT — What You Should Know

 The National Medical Commission has announced plans to replace FMGE with the National Exit Test (NExT).
-NExT will unify the licensing pathway for both Indian medical graduates and foreign medical graduates.
+NExT will unify the licensing pathway for both Indian and foreign medical graduates.
+However, as of June 2026, FMGE remains the valid and operative examination.
+NExT implementation is expected from 2027 onwards, but no official launch date has been confirmed by the NMC.

-- NExT will have two parts: Step 1 (theory MCQs, similar to FMGE format but broader in scope) and Step 2 (clinical skills assessment).
+- NExT will have two steps: Step 1 (theory MCQs, similar in format to FMGE but broader) and Step 2 (clinical skills assessment).

 FAQs on FMGE 2026